-Since I'm nu-old skool — and watching endless streams of people having a midlife crisis isn't Like-worthy — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people pretending they are the centre of the universe isn't Like-worthy — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-I can now omit vowels and apostrophes with impunity.
+Who says I'm late to the social party?

 I pity people coming through the UK’s so-called security system.
 It’s nonsensical, farcical, and utterly corruptible.
 And that’s it’s good points.